How to Set Up a DBA in Texas

 Does a DBA need an EIN?

-You won’t need an EIN to form a DBA in Texas.
-The IRS assigns an EIN based on the legal name of a business entity, not a DBA name.
+You won’t need a separate EIN to form a DBA in Texas.
+The IRS assigns an EIN that is tied to your business entity, not your DBA name.

 There are five steps to start a Texas DBA.